 Whether a worker is an “employee” or an “independent contractor” is critical when it comes to such important issues as pension eligibility, workers' compensation coverage, wage and hour law, and many other matters.
-In some situations, federal law will govern, but the question is most often resolved by looking to state law, particularly in areas such as unemployment tax liability, workers' compensation, and state wage and hour requirements.
+In handling a matter for which employment status is an issue—that is, employee or independent contractor—California starts with the presumption that the worker is an employee.

 The ABC test presumes a worker is an employee unless the hiring entity proves the following:

-1. The worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of the work and in ...
+A. The worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of the work and in ...